 If you are having blood tests (such as red blood cell status tests or liver

-function tests) or urine tests (for glucose), let the doctor or nurse know
+function tests) or urine tests (for glucose), let the doctor or nurse know that

-affect the results of these types of tests.
+results of these types of tests.

 Using other medicines

-Please tell your doctor or pharmacist if you are using or have recently
+Please tell your doctor or pharmacist if you are using or have recently used

-without a prescription and herbal medicines.
+prescription and herbal medicines.

 If you are taking allopurinol (used for gout) with your medicine, it may be